 Register Death with Your Country’s Embassy or Consulate

 Who will obtain the proper documents from the U.S. Embassy or Consulate, the Canadian Embassy or Consulate, or other foreign government representative in Mexico not only to register the death, but for remains transported home?
 Some funeral homes are accustomed to offering this service, others not.
 The embassy or consulate will prepare a Report of Death from the death certificate.
 Your family member or representative will use this document along with the Mexican documents if or when remains are transported out of Mexico.
-Ask for 10 original death certificates and an equal number of copies translated to your native language.
+At the U.S. Consulate you are entitled to 10 to 20 original copies in English.

 Spanish language skills are imperative